 Both the United Kingdom’s largest airports sit outside of its capital city, London, though the London Heathrow airport is nearly twice the size of London Gatwick.
-The UK is considered one of the world’s most expensive countries to travel in, with even budget travelers facing daily costs of $80 or more.
-Most travelers come to the UK between April and August, when temperatures are typically between 10 to 20ºC (50-70º F).
+The UK is considered one of the world’s most expensive countries to travel in, with even budget travellers facing daily costs of $80 or more.
+Most travellers come to the UK between April and August when temperatures are typically between 10 to 20ºC (50-70º F).
 Winter average temperatures are usually between -1 to 10ºC (30- 50º F), though it regularly gets colder in some areas of the country.
-Images of the iconic UK flag and miniatures of red phone booths and double decker buses are examples of the classic British souvenirs.
+Images of the iconic UK flag and miniatures of red phone booths and double-decker buses are examples of the classic British souvenirs.

 The United Kingdom is one of the most popular travel destinations in the world, due in part to its fascinating history and extreme wealth.
 While the UK controls a number of islands and territories across the world, the nation is centred around the island of Great Britain.
 Today, the UK is composed of four distinct countries: England, Scotland, Wales, and Northern Ireland.
 The only country which shares a land border with the UK is the Republic of Ireland.